ropensci/rerddap/inst/vign/Using_rerddap.md

-A similar 3-day composite for chloropyll for the same region from a scientific quality product developed by NOAA (see <https://coastwatch.noaa.gov/cwn/cw_products_sst.html>):
+A similar 3-day composite for chloropyll for the same region from a scientific quality product developed by NOAA:

 ```r